About the Data

 - Artifacts show some of the inputs that were used and feed into Evidence Records.

-- Reports document the behaviour of the system.
+- Evidence Logs document the behaviour of the system.

 This section describes in detail exactly what data exists in Event Data, and what you should bear in mind when using it.